 “In the future, medical coders need to not only understand the importance and applications of new coding technology but be able to use these new tools to ensure accuracy and increase efficiency,” says Loretta Hamilton, Program Chair of Medical Billing and Coding at Herzing University-Online.

-The U.S Department of Labor predicts that employment for medical records and health information technicians will grow by as much as 13 percent through 2026—much faster than average for most occupations.
+The U.S Department of Labor predicts that employment for medical records and health information technicians will grow by as much as 9 percent through 2030—faster than average for most occupations.
 A degree in medical coding can help individuals obtain entry-level roles in this growing field, and a bachelor’s degree in health information management can open the door to advanced management and leadership opportunities.

 Data security is a growing field

 While data is an important opportunity for the healthcare industry, it is also one of its biggest challenges.
 Cybersecurity is a major point of concern for today’s healthcare organizations, especially because a breach in the security of patient data could have long-lasting effects on an organization’s reputation.

 Technology has limitless applications for the future of healthcare, but there is a significant need for more qualified technology professionals to lead its digital transformation.

 A recent study from PwC reported that 75 percent of healthcare executives plan to invest in AI between 2018 and 2021, but few have the technical expertise to fully implement AI systems and leverage its capabilities.
 Companies should consider ways to acquire these capabilities, including partnering with technology firms or hiring the right expertise, PwC suggests.